asidiali/repro/README.md

 With Repro, after you're done working with a new set of commands, you can save and enable them as a new script with just one command, so you'll never have to re-read the tutorial steps or retype the commands manually ever again.

+### Why not just use `history`?

+- the `history` util has different functionality between different shells (try `history 5` in `zsh`, you'll get an untruncated list of commands. `bash` will truncate to the last 5).
+- `history` has unnecessarily confusing syntax
+- the lifespan of a command in history is too short if you haven't typed something in a while, or you end up searching through your massive history file
+- `history` doesn't give you a way to categorize and organize sets of commands as scripts

 ## Getting Started

 ### Pre-requisites